-String Data Source Description #NAME# iname from idmap The model's name on this site #KEY# ikey from idmap The key for this model on this site (ie model no or reference) #ALT# ialtkey from idmap The alternative key for sites like atkexotics and atkgalleria that use two keys. #SETKEY# dsetkey from download The relevant set's key or reference number. #SESSIONKEY #nique number for sessions some sites use Dynamic DNS to give a unique short- lived URL for set retrieval - this allows that URL to be passed downwards. #MODELNO# the WACS model number designed for site prototyping and other purposes where the site may be self-referencial.
+String Data Source Description #ALT# ialtkey from idmap The alternative key for sites like atkexotics an atkgalleria that use two keys. #SETKEY# dsetkey from download The relevant set's key or reference number. #SESSIONKEY #nique number for sessions some sites use Dynamic DNS to give a unique short- lived URL for set retrieval - this allows that URL to be passed downwards. #MODELNO# the WACS model number designed for site prototyping and other purposes where the site may be self-referencial. #SETNO# the WACS set number designed for site prototyping and other purposes where the site may be self-referencial.